10 Unmissable hikes in Thailand

 The trail between Wat Phra Lat and Wat Doi Suthep is more challenging than the first part.
 There are less hikers on this section of the trail and the route can be hard to follow and sometimes a tad overgrown, so make sure you have a route map with you.
 Soon you’ll arrive at the Monk’s housing, built on the side of Doi Suthep mountain, just below the temple.
 Follow the steps up to Wat Doi Suthep terrace for stunning panoramic views of Chiang Mai!

-Two dragons stand at either side at the top of stone steps surrounded by rainforest at Wat Phra Lat temple in Chiang Mai, Thialand
+Two dragons stand at either side at the top of stone steps surrounded by rainforest at Wat Phra Lat temple in Chiang Mai, Thailand

 2. Dragon Crest Mountain, Krabi - Challenging day hike with breathtaking panoramic views